-Pennine Bridleway Route Guide
+Pennine Bridleway Route Guide by Hannah Collingridge

 Hannah Collingridge has been riding bikes for over forty years and has a background in history, archaeology, landscape studies and language.
+Hannah wrote the Pennine Bridleway Route Guide freelance for Vertebrate Publishing, drawing on all that experience, which gives this guide a unique perspective.

 Why not wing it?